Third stimulus check: When could you get a $1,400 check?

 Would more people qualify for a check?

-Millions more Americans could qualify for a check if Mr. Biden's plan is passed as he envisions.
+Millions more Americans could qualify for a check if Mr. Biden's plan is passed as he envisions it.
 One of his goals is to expand the payments to adult dependents, who were excluded from the first two rounds of checks.

 That exclusion meant college students who are claimed as dependents on their parents' taxes, as well as disabled adults who are claimed as dependents, didn't qualify for checks.
 Because the two previous relief checks defined a child as someone who was younger than 17 years old, they also excluded high school students who are 17 or 18.
 Mr. Biden's plan would also extend the payments to older teenagers.